turingschool/md_launch_curriculum/Mod2/Lessons/Week4/CRUDwithORM.md

 -   (C)reate new data using the INSERT statement
 -   (R)ead existing data using the SELECT statement
 -   (U)pdate data using the UPDATE statement
 -   (D)elete data using the DELETE statement

+You've also used a `WHERE` clause to filter data, the `JOIN` keyword to combine data from multiple tables, and `ORDER BY` and `GROUP BY` to sort and arrange data for better analysis.

 In addition, you've used Entity Framework to create a database in PostGreSQL within a C# application.
 The next logical step is to CRUD-ify your database through your ORM.
 Is that a word?
 Do we have too many acronyms?
 Don't know yet, stay tuned.